 What was once seen as a good investment is now looking more and more like a scam.

-As we’ve previously written on our Los Angeles Bankruptcy Lawyer‚ student loan interest rates are set to double by summer and parents are scrambling too‚ trying to figure out how they will help their child not be immersed in a vicious cycle of debt and predatory credit.
+As we’ve previously written on our Woodland Hills Bankruptcy Lawyer‚ student loan interest rates are set to double by summer and parents are scrambling too‚ trying to figure out how they will help their child not be immersed in a vicious cycle of debt and predatory credit.

 Many students hadn’t pictured filing for bankruptcy right out of college (they were supposed to be embarking on that dream job!).
 But life has a way of happening‚ and sometimes‚ bankruptcy is the best option to help you establish a fresh start.